 The ARAS Gaia Project

-View the webinars and transcripts from the Gaia: Then and Now webinar series here.
+View the webinars from the Gaia: Then and Now webinar series here.

 Join the discussion here.

 "I used to think the top global environmental problems were biodiversity loss, ecosystem collapse and climate change.
 I thought that with 30 years of good science we could address these problems.
 But I was wrong.
 The top environmental problems are selfishness, greed and apathy, and to deal with these we need a spiritual and cultural transformation, and we scientists don't know how to do that."
 James Gustave Speth, Shared Planet: Religion and Nature, BBC Radio 4 (1 Oct.
 2013)

 ARAS is an archive focusing on symbolic imagery as it appears in diverse cultures and eras throughout human history.
 ARAS offers a unique perspective on the collective and individual psyche as it expresses itself through image, story, and myth that point to underlying archetypal themes.
 It is this unique perspective that ARAS wants to bring to the discussion of climate change and our human relationship to Earth.